New Employee Guide

-Employee-Related Policies & Procedures
+Additional Employee-Related Policies & Procedures

-The Stockton University Policy and Procedures Webpage is the official source for policies and procedures, serving as a readily accessible repository for the Stockton community.
+The Stockton University Policy and Procedures webpage is the official source for policies and procedures, serving as a readily accessible repository for the Stockton community.
 The site is regularly updated as new policies and procedures are issued or current policies and procedures are revised.

 We encourage faculty, staff, students, and all members of the Stockton community to become familiar with the university’s policies and procedures to enrich understanding of the institution’s expectations and improve overall productivity.

 The Office of Environment, Health, & Safety serves Stockton University by eliminating and/or reducing risk to our most valuable resources, our students, visitors, employees, community, and property.

 On this page you will find information on Right to Know (RTK), the Hazard Communication Standard/Globally Harmonized System (HCS/GHS), Bloodborne Pathogens programs, the University's policy and procedure for the protection of minors, as well as additional safety programs and trainings that may be required depending on your job role.

 Stockton uses SafeColleges, an online training platform, for all employee compliance training.
 All new employees will be assigned 4-5 courses through SafeColleges that must be completed within your first six weeks of employment.
 You will receive an email notification once these courses are assigned and ready for you to take.
 Details and information on these requirements was reviewed during New Hire Orientation.